-- a program that learns from data. - a program that adapts after having been exposed to new data. - a program that learns implicitly from data. - a program that learns without explicit programming.
+- a program that learns from data. - a program that adapts its behaviour after having been exposed to new data. - ... and does so without explicit programming - ... implicitly, from data alone

 A Machine Learning approach to sentiment classification

 - The sentiment lexicon approach relied on a fixed, predefined list of words. - The list was decided independently from our data before the experiment - Instead we want to use machine learning to find out which words (out of all words in our data) express sentiment